-The off season is the perfect time to evaluate what you did last year, and plan for the next year.
-For CLIP Lawn care that means calculating our costs for last year, and forecasting or hourly costs for next year.
-As you grow you need something to measure your productivity by, this sheet will help you get started.
+The offseason is the perfect time to evaluate what you did last year and plan for the next year.
+For CLIP Lawn care that means calculating our costs per man hour for the previous year, and forecasting your hourly costs for next year.
+As you grow you need something to measure your productivity by, This sheet will help you get started.

 Here is what our customers say about the importance of tracking costs per hour:

 “I was wondering how you handle this info that perhaps you are not doing as well as expected on certain projects.
-Do you go on ‘RED ALERT’ and investigate why, or do you simply change the pricing or drop them all together… I know for a fact that I have certain accounts that are ‘weak’, but I hang onto them because dropping them would create holes in the route and/or manpower issues…For me the tendency is to average the daily total and accept the fact that some customers are getting off ‘Cheap’.
+Do you go on ‘RED ALERT’ and investigate why, or do you change the pricing or drop them all together… I know for a fact that I have certain accounts that are ‘weak,’ but I hang onto them because dropping them would create holes in the route and/or manpower issues…For me, the tendency is to average the daily total and accept the fact that some customers are getting off ‘Cheap.’

 How do you get out of this cycle w/o create a different havoc?”

 Job costing will make you profitable.